mebauer/fema-nfip-claims/nfip-claims-national/README.md

 You can find the raw code located in my notebook [nfip-claims-national.ipynb](https://github.com/mebauer/fema-nfip-claims/blob/master/nfip-claims-national/nfip-claims-national.ipynb).

+Additionally, you can find and download the data dictionary provided by FEMA as as excel file (.xlsx) located in my data-dictionary folder [data-dictionary](https://github.com/mebauer/fema-nfip-claims/tree/master/nfip-claims-national/data-dictionary).

 I am new to the open source community, so feedback is very welcome!
 Thank you for taking the time to read my notebook.